jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2025-03-04-realtime-dashboard-3/index.md

 ### Application

 The main component builds a real-time eCommerce dashboard that connects to a WebSocket server at `ws://localhost:8000/ws` to fetch and display live data.
-It uses `react-use-websocket` to manage the WebSocket connection, and whenever new data is received, it updates the state with the latest metrics and chart options.
+It uses the *React useWebSocket* package (`react-use-websocket`) to manage the WebSocket connection, and whenever new data is received, it updates the state with the latest metrics and chart options.
 The data processing is handled by helper functions (`getMetrics`, `createMetricItems`, and `createOptionsItems`), which compute summary metrics and prepare visualization data.
-The UI dynamically updates to display key business metrics using the `Metric` component and interactive bar charts powered by `echarts-for-react`.
+The UI dynamically updates to display key business metrics using the *Metric* component and interactive bar charts powered by *Apache ECharts* (`echarts-for-react`).
 A checkbox allows users to toggle the WebSocket connection on or off, giving them control over real-time updates.

 ```jsx
 // nextjs/src/app/page.tsx